MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/create-upgrade-delete/error-code-operationpreempted.md

 #Customer intent: As an Azure Kubernetes user, I want to troubleshoot the OperationPreempted error code so that I can successfully create and deploy an Azure Kubernetes Service (AKS) cluster.
 ms.custom: sap:Create, Upgrade, Scale and Delete operations (cluster or nodepool)
 ---
-# Troubleshoot the OperationPreempted or AKSOperationPreemptedByDelete error code
+# AKSOperationPreempted or AKSOperationPreemptedByDelete error when you try to perform a new operation

-This article discusses how to identify and resolve the `OperationPreempted` or `AKSOperationPreemptedByDelete` error that might occur when you try to perform a new operation but it has been preempted by a previous operation on a Microsoft Azure Kubernetes Service (AKS) cluster.
+This article discusses how to identify and resolve the `AKSOperationPreempted` or `AKSOperationPreemptedByDelete` error that might occur when you try to perform a new operation but it has been preempted by a previous operation on a Microsoft Azure Kubernetes Service (AKS) cluster.

 ## Symptoms